EVERYTHING YOU WANT TO KNOW ABOUT BUILDING AND LIVING IN THE RACHEL CARSON ECOVILLAGE . . . almost

 What will the housing units cost?

 The sales price includes both the unit and the shared common facilities, and it covers the cost of construction, planning, and development.
-This is based on other recently built communities and can only be taken as a general idea of the range of prices:
+This is based on 2021 estimates and can only be taken as a general idea of the range of prices:

 Will we be able to take part in Chatham University activities or use their facilities?

 The public is already welcome to enjoy the campus trails and the natural environment, free public concerts and events, and dining at the Barazzone Center.
-The ecovillage will work with Chatham to expand access to academic functions and other campus amenities for a monthly “activities fee”.
+The EcoVillage is working with Chatham to define residents’ access to academic functions and other campus amenities for a monthly “campus residency fee” that will be part of the RCE homeowner fee.

 What will be the monthly fee?

 Monthly maintenance charges will include operating expenses, insurance, debt service, and capital reserves but do not include utilities for individual units.
 They will also cover the activities fee and a share of the ground lease.
 The amount will be determined by the community.
-The fee typically runs in the range of $150-350.
-Communities that have a program of shared volunteer work are able to keep their fees lower.
+Our target is in the range of $300-350.
+Like other co-housing communities, we will that have a program of shared volunteer work to keep our fees lower.

 Where will the financing for the ecovillage come from?